INVESTIGATION ACTION NOTICE: T - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / May 24, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Microvast Holdings, Inc. ("Microvast" or "the Company") (NASDAQ:MVST) for violations of the securities laws.
+LOS ANGELES, CA / ACCESSWIRE / May 24, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of TriplePoint Venture Growth BDC Corp. ("TriplePoint" or "the Company") (NYSE:TPVG, Financial) for violations of the securities laws.

 The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
-Microvast is the subject of a Reuters report published on May 22, 2023.
-According to the report, the Department of Energy canceled a $200 million grant to the Company that was intended to build a plant in Tennessee to produce lithium batteries.
-According to the report, the Company's alleged ties to the Chinese Communist Party are the reason the grant was canceled.
-Based on this news, shares of Microvast fell by more than 36%.
+TriplePoint is the subject of a report issued by the Bear Cave on May 2, 2023.
+According to the report, "TriplePoint is encumbered by high fees, weak management, and a weaker loan book saddled by portfolio company bankruptcies and upside-down startups," adding that "the Bear Cave believes TriplePoint's equity may be severely impaired, if it has any value at all."
+Based on this news, shares of TriplePoint fell by nearly 7.9% on the same day.

 If you are a shareholder who suffered a loss, click here to participate.